thingsboard/thingsboard.github.io/docs/user-guide/attributes.md

 ### Telemetry Rule Node

-There are Rule Nodes in the Rule Engine that allows to work with Telemetry Service.
-Please find more details in node description:
+There are Rule Nodes in the Rule Engine that allow you to work with Telemetry Service.
+Please, find more details in the node description:

 - [**Enrichment Nodes - load latest telemetry for entity**](/docs/user-guide/rule-engine-2-0/enrichment-nodes/)
 - [**Save Timeseries**](/docs/user-guide/rule-engine-2-0/action-nodes/#save-timeseries-node)